entdec/satis/README.md

 ## Known issues

-Card component's top is straight, due to overflow-visible, see component.html.slim
+- Card component's header corners are straight, due to overflow-visible, see component.

 ## Installation